 Brandon works as a product manager at Epic Software, which he joined in 1998.
 Brandon studied at Luther College and Arizona State University and holds a master’s degree in mathematics.
 He and his wife, Jen, are the parents of an MCMS graduate and 3 current students, one each in Adolescent, Upper Elementary, and Lower Elementary.
 Brandon first joined the MCMS board in 2012 and after rolling off rejoined in 2020 as Board Secretary.
 His commitment to the school stems from a gratitude in finding for his children the learning environment he would have thrived in as a child.

-Kate, a contemporary dance artist and educator, has been a professor of dance at the University of Wisconsin-Madison since 2008, serving as the Dance Department chair from 2017-2020.
-As a department chair, Kate oversaw all aspects of the department budget, supervised a team of 25 faculty and staff, and managed Lathrop Hall, a century-old mixed-use building of 12,600 square feet.
+Kate, a contemporary dance artist and educator, has been a professor of dance at the University of Wisconsin (UW) since 2008, serving as the Dance Department chair from 2017-2020.
+As department chair, Kate oversaw the department budget, supervised a team of 25 faculty and staff, and managed Lathrop Hall, a century-old mixed-use building of 12,600 square feet.
 She was also active in departmental fundraising and the recruitment and retention of students and staff.
-Kate also co-founded and co-directs Performing Ourselves, a dance outreach program that teaches a movement-based wellness curriculum to youth in Madison-area schools and community centers, serving over 1,250 children since 2012.
-Kate’s family joined the MCMS community in 2019 and she has children in both the Children’s House and Lower Elementary programs.
-Inspired to further her knowledge of Montessori education, Kate recently obtained her AMI elementary assistant/orientation certificate through the Montessori Training Center Northeast.
+Kate now does similar work as the department chair of the UW’s Department of Theatre & Drama.
+Kate also co-founded Performing Ourselves, a community dance program that teaches a movement-based wellness curriculum to youth in Madison-area schools and community centers, serving over 1,000 children since 2012.
+Kate’s family joined MCMS in 2019 and she has children in both the Children’s House and Lower Elementary programs.
+Inspired to further her knowledge of Montessori education, Kate obtained her AMI elementary assistant/orientation certificate through the Montessori Training Center Northeast.
 Kate joined the board in 2021.

-Lauren has a journalism degree from the University of Missouri-Columbia and a masters in public relations from Syracuse University.
+Lauren has a journalism degree from the University of Missouri-Columbia and a masters degree in public relations from Syracuse University.
 She spent a decade managing media relations, corporate social responsibility, and social media for companies like AT&T, UPS and most recently, American Girl.
 After the birth of her first daughter, she embarked on an entrepreneurial journey, launching an online children’s shop called Momkind, which curates the best products made by moms for moms and their kids.
 Lauren and her husband John have two children at MCMS, Elsie and Lucille.
-When she’s not busy packing and shipping orders, she’s likely doing art with her girls, cooking, or enjoying family hikes.
-Her latest hobbies are turning art projects into kits for others and teaching a super fun dollhouse-making camp.
-Lauren brings messaging and communications expertise to her role on the board and creativity to the MCMS community at large through her work on the development committee and as a Lower Elementary class liaison.
+When she’s not busy packing and shipping orders, she’s likely hosting a super fun art project, club, or camp for kids.
+Lauren has served on the board since 2020, bringing communications expertise as well as creativity to the MCMS community at large through the board’s Community Connections committee and as a classroom liaison.

 Gary works at Epic Systems and advises on finances and H.R. at an auto repair shop he and 2 other partners own.
 He majored in Information Systems at UW Madison School of Business and found himself adding a major in Finance after taking business school courses and being fascinated by the mechanics of how it all works.
 In his free time, Gary is active in sailing, auto racing, and woodworking.
 Gary and his wife Liz have enjoyed watching each of their three young children develop in capabilities and grow at MCMS and are active in the parent community.
 Gary joined the board in 2019.

-Jessica has a consulting practice focused on organization development, change management, and executive communications.
+Jessica has a consulting practice focused on organization development, change management, and executive communications partnering with organizations including Lands’ End, Medtronic, Health Canada, and UW Credit Union.
 Her work focuses on helping organizations employ whole systems change methods to inspire sustainable change.
 Jessica holds a BA in Communications and Marketing from UW-Stevens Point and an MS from Case Western Reserve in Positive Organization Development and Change.
 Jessica and her husband, Josh, returned to Madison from Seattle in 2017.
 They have two children, Indie in Upper Elementary, and Asher, in Lower Elementary.
 Jessica and Josh appreciate the emphasis on the joy of learning, independence, hands-on work, and discovery that is foundational in Montessori education as well as fostering kindness and respect.
-Jessica joined the board in 2018.
+Jessica joined the board in 2018 and has served in a variety of roles including development and fundraising, Head of School search, Committee on Trustees, executive committee, and strategic planning.